jfallmann/MONSDA/docs/source/tutorial.rst

     :language: json

-This tells **MONSDA** version "1.0.0" to run the workflows "FETCH" and "MAPPING" on the sample "SRR16324019".
+This tells **MONSDA** version "1.1.0" to run the workflows "FETCH" and "MAPPING" on the sample "SRR16324019".

 "FETCH" will activate the environment "sra" and run the binary "fasterq-dump" with no extra options to fetch the sample from SRA.

 "MAPPING" will then run the executable "STAR" in environment "star" on the downloaded FASTQ file.
 First it will check for existence of the needed INDEX file, and as no INDEX file is defined in the config it will try to generate one.
 For that it will use the REFERENCE "GENOMES/Ecoli/ecoli.fa.gz" as well as the ANNOTATION GTF "GENOMES/Ecoli/ecoli.gtf.gz".
 GTF is always selected first and GFF is used as a fallback if no GTF is found.
 After successfully building the *STAR* index, **MONSDA** will start mapping with *STAR* in "paired" mode and applying a set of options as can be seen under the "MAP" key in section "MAPPING"->"SIMPLE"->"star"->"OPTIONS".
 We do not define a pre- or suffix for output files, so "EXTENSION" can be skipped or left blank.

-Starting the run with 4 cores (defining more will be capped by the config file as MAXTHREADS is set to 4)
+Starting the run with 4 cores (defining more will be capped by the config file as MAXTHREADS is set to 4 but you are free to change that accordingly)

 .. code-block:: bash